When Should I Change My Car's Timing Belt

 When a timing belt breaks, it can be dangerous.
 The best thing that can happen is your car simply stops.
 The camshaft and crankshaft will no longer connect and the air won't enter the valves.
 This is why loss of power is something which should not be ignored.
 If the timing belt is even a little off, it could mean trouble as it might be about to break.
 If the timing belt breaks at high rotation, the force of it can break your shafts and bend the pistons.
 This damage is often irreparable and the car may be a write-off.
 This is particularly the case if it goes through the oil pump.

 If you are getting your timing belt replaced, you should replace the water pump also.
 This is because the water pump itself is inexpensive, but the labor costs to get to it are not.
 This is the case in around 60% of all cars.
 You should ask your mechanic to take a look at your oil pump also and check the tensioners of the timing belt.

 There are two types of 4 stroke engine - interference and non-interference.
 Interference means when the valves are open, they may enter the space where the pistons are working.
 Non-interference engines are the opposite.
 Keeping them from hitting each other is something controlled by the timing belt.
 If the timing belt breaks, it can cause the valves and the pistons to collide.
 This can be very dangerous, especially at high speeds.

-If you'd like to read similar articles to When Should I Change My Car's Timing Belt, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to When Should I Change My Car's Timing Belt, we recommend you visit our Car Maintenance and Repair category.